denn1s/apple-and-lily/Ch. 9 - Valerie.md

 I nodded, my cheek now less than an inch from hers.

 “W-well,” she continued, her eyes darting everywhere but at me.
 “We… I m-mean, you… you should ask Risa!
 For help!
-In e-exchange for… p-painting.”
+In e-exchange for… m-modeling for her.”

-She knew she had brought this on herself.
-She was trying so desperately to play it cool, but the fine beads of sweat on her brow gave her away.
-If her shaking voice wasn't enough of a clue.
+She knew she had brought this on herself, yet she was trying so desperately to play it cool.
+The fine beads of sweat on her brow gave her away, if her shaking voice wasn't enough of a clue.
 How cute.

 Since her gaze was stubbornly fixed away from me, I leaned in a little closer, my lips almost brushing against the delicate shape of her ear.

-“I love it,” I whispered.
+“I love it.”
+I whispered.

 A small yelp escaped her.
 She launched herself backwards, scrambling away until her back hit the far wall of the room, her face a delightful, deep crimson.